arahi7860/node-npm-intro/README.md

 involved at all, yet.

 If we're not writing JavaScript _for_ our browsers to run, then what exactly are we writing it for?
-You may have heard that node is server-side JavaScript, but why and how are we concerned with servers as web developers?
+You may have heard that Node is server-side JavaScript, but why and how are we concerned with servers as web developers?

 ### Turn and Talk